 Selecting and targeting elements

 Tours and Hints tools are able to target elements (buttons, headers, menu items, etc.) in your application.
-In the editor, you can select the desired element by clicking on it.
+In the editor, you can select the desired element after choosing "Highlight Element" when creating a new card, or "Change" at the top of the editor menu if the card has already been created.

-This will attach the Product Fruits card to the element.
+This will then attach the Product Fruits card to the element.

 How it works

-We use CSS selectors for identifying elements.
+We use CSS selectors to identify elements.
 CSS selectors are used for identifying elements inside the HTML DOM.
-They are standardized and widely used by developers or test automation creators.
+They are standardized and universally used by developers and test automation creators.

 A CSS selector might look like this: